dimitrinicolas/overflow-color/readme.md

 import overflowColor from 'overflow-color';
 ```

-You don't have anything else to do, the script is automatically launched.
+You don't have anything else to do, the script is automatically launched when the DOM content is loaded.

 ## CSS tricks
 #### Behind the Scenes